WALK THE COAST 2025

 Our most popular walking event is back for it’s fifth year as we continue our journey around the breath-taking South West Coast Path.

-We will set off from Burton Bradstock along the world famous Jurassic south coast of Dorset, where we'll reach the end of the South West Coast path at Sandbanks, nine days later.
+We'll set off from Burton Bradstock along the world-famous Jurassic south coast of Dorset, where we'll reach the end of the South West Coast path at Sandbanks nine days later!

 Itinerary